kistlerk19/api-server/README.md

 ---

-*This project was created as part of a Linux system administration automation challenge by Amalitech GTP.*
+*This project was created as part of a SysOps automation challenge by Amalitech GTP.*